therealmuffin/synchronator/CONFIG_MANUAL.md

 - discrete volume levels use 'min' and 'max' to set volume level boundaries
 - non-discrete volume levels use 'min' and 'plus' to specify command for adjusting relative volume levels

+default -  default volume level when a 'deviceon' command is detected from a previous 'deviceoff' state.
+In such event, Synchronator will pauze for one second to allow to the target device to settle before sending any commands.
+The volume scale of the amplifier is used for this function and works only if Synchronator is in discrete mode or if it mimics this mode (see section below).
+In the latter case, a volume scale of 0-100 is used.
+If set, this function can also be triggered by sending the message 'reinit=volume' over via the message queue (see an example of this in the scripts folder).
+By default this function is not enabled.

 header - prefix added to every volume command code (thus post the header defined in the main section)

 curve - Volume curve can be linear or logarithmic.
 If volume control is relative, only linear is allowed [linear`*`|log]